Molecular Subtypes of Breast Cancer

 - Black, non-Hispanic Black and African American women (more on race/ethnicity and subtypes of breast cancer)

-Triple negative tumors may also be more common among Hispanic women compared to some other women [57-60].
+Triple negative tumors may also be more common among Hispanic women compared to non-Hispanic white women [49,55-56].

-Triple negative/basal-like tumors are often aggressive and have a poorer prognosis compared to the ER-positive subtypes (luminal A and luminal B tumors) [47,52,56].
+Basal-like/triple negative tumors are often aggressive and have a poorer prognosis (lower chance of survival) compared to the ER-positive subtypes (luminal A and luminal B tumors) [43,45,48].

 Learn more about triple negative breast cancer, including prognosis and treatment.